FeygelsonE/Flow-Free/proposal.md

 In Flow Free, users will be able to:

-- [ ] Pick which difficulty of puzzle they want, easy, medium, or hard
-- [ ] Connect dots to solve puzzle
+- [ ] Click on grid to select color
-- [ ] Hear sounds when connecting dots
-- [ ] See how many moves they made
-- [ ] See what perfect amount of moves is to complete each puzzle
+- [ ] Move mouse to draw line with correct color
-- [ ] See percentage of grid filled
+- [ ] Choose which level to play
 - [ ] Be notified when level is completed

 ## Wireframes